3DUnityScanner/SeniorDesignProject/Documentation/SeniorDesignDoc.md

 # Executive Summary

-The purpose of our project is to create a plugin for the Unity game engine that will allow users to scan blocks using an RGB-D camera and have a replica of the scene appear in the Unity game scene.
+The purpose of our project is to create a plugin for the Unity game engine that will allow users to scan simple blocks using an RGB-D camera and have a representation appear in Unity.
 This project is sponsored by the UCF Games Research Group.
-The goal of the project is to create a prototyping tool for video game levels to expedite the current process of manually creating physically-prototyped levels in Unity.
-Students currently create paper prototypes and manually create each corresponding GameObject in Unity.
+This is prototyping tool for video game designers to expedite the process of manually recreating physically-prototyped levels in Unity.
+Game design students currently create paper/wooden layouts and manually set up each corresponding GameObject in Unity.
 Our plugin succeeds in being a proof-of-concept for a level-scanning Unity plugin and our code has been written with the intention of future upgrades and functionality being added.

-The scanner is built as a Unity plugin, or package, and coded entirely in C# (targeting .NET 3.5).
+The scanner is built as a Unity plugin, or package, and coded entirely in C# (targeting Unity's subset of .NET 3.5).
 It consists of three major modules, the first of which accepts RGB-D images from sensors, like the Intel RealSense F200, and processes the data to prepare it for the interpreter.
-The data interpreter uses this data as input for a proprietary computer vision system that will run a color-based detection algorithm to determine the 3D position and type of the objects.
+The interpreter uses this data as input for the second module, a proprietary computer vision system that will run a color-based detection algorithm to determine the 3D position and type of the objects.
 The last module will take the information gathered from the computer vision system and transfer this into a format (GameObject) that can be ported into Unity.
-Then this module will render the appropriate models in a Unity scene.
-The user is able to associate a detected color with a custom 3D model, as long as the model is in a Unity-supported format.
+It will then render the appropriate models in a Unity scene, which can be geometric primitives or custom complex models.
+The user is able to associate a detected color with a custom 3D model, as long as the model is in a Unity-supported format.\

 # Overview